How Thousands of Hours of Patient Education Transformed My Practice

 From Educating to Listening

 In 2012, I began what would become a three-year commitment to patient education.
-I fit approximately 4,000 hours of work into nights, weekends, and every spare moment while maintaining my full-time surgical practice.
+I fit thousands of hours of work into nights, weekends, and every spare moment while maintaining my full-time surgical practice.

 In January 2012, I started developing My Knee Guide, a comprehensive patient education platform.
 Two months later, in March 2012, I began volunteering as "Orthodoc" on BoneSmart.org, the world's largest joint replacement patient forum.
 What I didn't expect was how BoneSmart would transform my understanding of the patient experience.